fastrgv/AdaGate/README.md

 ## Build instructions for AdaGate:

-Two [pre-compiled] binary executables are delivered, one for Windows & one for gnu/linux.
+Three [pre-compiled] binary executables are delivered.
 I think the Windows executable is fairly portable.
 It was built on Windows 10.
 The linux binary, adagate, is intended to run in the presence of the directory "./libs/gnu", which contains GLFW3 libraries that can be, but need not be present on a target system.

 The distributed linux executable requires glibc v2.14 or newer.
 That means if your distribution is older than june 2011, it may not run, and you will need to recompile.